DEVT 2101 - Community, Gender and Critical Development

 - Assessment must maintain academic standards.

-Assessment SummaryThere are four (4) components of assessment for this course: these include an essay, a team workshop presentation, a report, and workshop participation.
+Assessment SummaryThere are four (4) components of assessment for this course: these include an essay, a student-led workshop, a report, and workshop participation.
 The weightings of each component are set out below:

 45% - Report